maca88/SmartBikeLights/Source/SmartBikeLights/assets/Readme.md

 2. Add the missing line "chars count=7" after "page" line
 3. Use GIMP to change the backgound color to black and replace the charge icon by pasting the SVG (GIMP does fo smoothing when pasting)
   - Before importing the charge icon to GIMP change the svg fill to white: `fill="#FFFFFF"`
-4. Compress the final image with https://tinypng.com/
+4. Compress the final image with https://tinypng.com/ and https://compresspng.com/

 ## Lights